-It is the world’s first range of asbestos detection and monitoring devices for alerting trades people to the presence of deadly airborne asbestos fibres.
+It is the world’s first range of asbestos detection and monitoring devices for alerting tradespeople to the presence of deadly airborne asbestos fibers.
 Developed by the EU funded Alert Consortium, of which the EDA is an active member.

 The ALERT Project

-The objective of the initial ALERT detector is to provide working tradesmen (4,500 of whom die every year in the UK alone) with an affordable, portable, real-time detector to help minimise the risk of unintentional exposure to airborne asbestos fibres at work.
+The objective of the initial ALERT detector is to provide working tradesmen (4,500 of whom die every year in the UK alone) with an affordable, portable, real-time detector to help minimize the risk of unintentional exposure to airborne asbestos fibers at work.

 ALERT offers users a proactive warning system, similar in concept to a sophisticated smoke alarm by alerting them to the presence of asbestos in the air so that they may move to safety and take the appropriate course of action to contain the incidence.

 The Alert Consortium comprises a group of concerned businesses working hard to create a cost-effective and portable way for tradespeople to get a rapid assessment of the atmosphere they work in.